priyammaz/MyTorch/README.md

   - [ ] Fused Kernel for KV Caching
 - [ ] Reimplement and Reproduce Llama
   - [ ] Rotary Embeddings
+- [ ] Mixture of Experts
-- [ ] Benchmark Scripts to scope gains from Fused Ops
+- [x] Benchmark Scripts to scope gains from Fused Ops
+- [ ] Use Fused Conv2d/Conv1d for AvgPool Op
+- [ ] Once I have a stable version get this in PyPi